Understanding Android Adaptive Icons

 But it’s not all sunshine and rainbows in distinct-shape-icon-land.
 The flipside of this near-complete creative freedom is lack of consistency.
 When each individual app is responsible for shape, size and drop-shadow (which is baked into the icon) then the inevitable consequence is that they vary widely.
 Here’s an example of icons just from Google showing how they at one time varied:

 Now admittedly the above image is from 2012 and things have improved a lot in the meantime; especially with the extra guidance in the material guidelines.
 Nonetheless, I’ve come to believe that the current system places too much responsibility on app developers; giving us too much scope to detract from the overall experience..

 When we’re working on an app, we can become laser-focused on it.
 We rightly spend huge amounts of time pouring over the details that make it unique.
 We think about it in isolation.
 But that’s not how users see it; no app is an island and we need to recognize that it exists alongside many other apps on a device.
 As such it needs to get along.
 This is true for your entire app but it’s all the more important with elements like app icons which appear side by side.
 With this framing we can see how instead of our idealized situation, the reality often ends up being more like this:

 In response to this problem, a whole cottage industry has sprung up: custom launchers offering icon packs to replace app’s icons or normalize their size.
 Devices also started shipping with launchers adding backgrounds to app icons to enforce consistency & brand their platform.

-While I understand the desire to normalize icon shapes or sizes, altering an icon without input from the app developer can’t lead to the best outcome.
+While normalizing icon shapes or sizes is understandable, altering an icon without input from the app developer can’t lead to the best outcome.